ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Reshuffle Energy Levels

-Enz has slightly different interactions with different base pairs.
-The recognition mechanism has to exploit this difference to create different shifts in energy levels, as illustrated in Fig. \ref{4}(a).
-For example, Enz in conformation $W/W^{\prime}$ has different interactions with A-T and G-T in such a way that $E_W$ is shifted up and $E_{W^{\prime}}$ is shifted down, creating energy level shift $E_W\!-\!E_{W^{\prime}}$.
-The energy level shift $E_R\!-\!E_{R^{\prime}}$ is similarly created, but in the opposite direction.
-The extents of energy level shifts are crucial, for they define the sensitivity of Enz.
-Ideally, they should be as large as possible.
-However, there must be an upper limit for each of them, and each limit must have been reached in the evolution.
+Enz interacts differently with various base pairs, and it uses these variations in its recognition mechanism to induce distinct energy-level shifts, as depicted in Figure~\ref{4}a.
+For example, Enz in the $W/W^{\prime}$ conformation exhibits specific interactions with A--T and G--T, causing an upward shift of the energy level $E_W$ and a downward shift of $E_{W^{\prime}}$.
+Consequently, there is an energy-level shift of $E_W\!-\!E_{W^{\prime}}$.
+Similarly, an energy-level shift of $E_R\!-\!E_{R^{\prime}}$ is created, but in the opposite direction.
+The magnitudes of these energy-level shifts play a crucial role in determining the sensitivity of Enz.
+Ideally, these shifts should be maximized, but there are inherent limits to their values, which should have been reached through the process of evolution.

-One aim of Enz evolution is to find two conformations that have opposite energy level shifts.
-The other aim is to maximize each energy level shift by utilizing the interactions between Enz and the base pairs to be recognized.
-Fortunately, the interactions are quantum interactions, which are already capable of shifting energy levels \cite{akaike2013,li2022}.
-Without quantum interaction, there would be no energy level shifts, i.e., $E_W\!=\!E_{W^{\prime}}$ and $E_R\!=\!E_{R^{\prime}}$.
-A quantum interaction can shift an energy level up or down depending on which conformation, which energy level, and which base pair.
-The stronger the quantum interaction, the more significant the energy level shift.
-One way to make quantum interaction strong is to ensure that the conformation is optimized so that Enz can make contact with the base pair as much as possible via, for example, inserting motifs into grooves of double-stranded DNA.
+The interactions between Enz and base pairs are quantum interactions, which have the inherent ability to induce energy-level shifts~\cite{SchmidtAmBusch2011,akaike2013,Cao2020,li2022}.
+Without quantum interactions, there would be no energy-level shifts, and we would be stuck with $E_W\!=\!E_{W^{\prime}}$ and $E_R\!=\!E_{R^{\prime}}$.
+Quantum interactions can either raise or lower energy levels, depending on the specific conformation and the specific base pair.
+The strength of the quantum interaction determines the magnitude of the energy-level shift.
+One approach to enhancing the strength of the quantum interaction is to optimize the conformation of Enz, enabling it to have increased contact with the base pair.
+For instance, motifs can be inserted into the grooves of double-stranded DNA to facilitate stronger interactions between Enz and the base pair.

-What is essential here is that quantum interaction gives rise to a significant energy level shift.
-However, exploiting the energy level shift requires energy provided by ATP.